 Alfalfa derived from the Arabic al-fac-facah (“father of all foods”) has been grown and consumed since 500 BC by the Chinese and Arabic people who first discovered it and is widely used as a natural home remedy to treat many ailments.
-It started becoming popular again in the 17th century and besides being grown in western Asia, it is also native in the Mediterranean region.
+For hundreds of years, alfalfa was only used to feed live stock but it started becoming popular again in the 17th century and besides being grown in western Asia, it is also native in the Mediterranean region.
 Now the US is the largest alfalfa producer in the world where the alfalfa plant was introduced in 1860 and primarily grown in California, Wisconsin and South Dakota.

 The flowers, leaves, tops, seeds and sprouts are used from alfalfa to treat various conditions.
-The flowers and leaves are used for tonic purposes in treating arthritis, gout and other blood conditions since it is a blood alkalinizer, as well as a natural detoxifier.
+The flowers and leaves are used for tonic purposes and may help in treating arthritis, gout and other blood conditions since it is a blood alkalinizer, as well as a natural detoxifier.
 The seeds of alfalfa are mostly used to treat hangovers and stomach aches while the sprouts are used in salad.
 Alfalfa’s tender shoots are consumed in some places as a leaf vegetable.

-Alfalfa does reduce uric acid
+Alfalfa may help control uric acid

 Alfalfa is an excellent natural source of most vitamins: A, B1, B6, B8, B12, C, D, E, K1, P, and U. Alfalfa is also higher in protein than any other plant food (15 to 22% by weight).
-Alfalfa works by helping to neutralize and reduce high uric acid levels in your blood, but it also has natural anti-inflammatory and antioxidant properties, making it a good choice to consume alfalfa for the gout sufferer.
-What alfalfa does very well is increase uric acid levels in your urine which can help reduce the excess amount of uric acid available to crystallize and give you a gout attack.
+Alfalfa works by helping to neutralize and may help support uric acid levels in your blood, but it also has natural anti-inflammatory and antioxidant properties, making it a good choice to consume alfalfa for the gout sufferer.
+What alfalfa may do very well is flush out uric acid levels in your urine which can help reduce the excess amount of uric acid available to crystallize and give you a gout attack.

 Most studies done on alfalfa with animals and humans indicate alfalfa supplements may reduce levels of blood sugar and low-density lipoprotein cholesterol, the so-called bad cholesterol, according to the US National Institutes of Health.
 So be aware that there aren’t any studies proving that alfalfa is a cure-all for gout but again it there’s definitely no harm in using it in your diet.
 I personally use it in my salads and sandwiches and I’m starting to see more and more restaurants adding alfalfa as an ingredient in salads and sandwiches, it’s finally mainstream.